zowe/docs-site/docs/user-guide/configure-certificates.md

 A self-signed certificate is one that is not signed by a CA at all – neither private nor public.
 In this case, the certificate is signed with its own private key, instead of requesting verification from a public or a private CA. This means there is no chain of trust to guarantee that the host with this certificate is the one you wanted to communicate with.
 Note that these certificates are not secure against other hosts masquerading as the one you want to access.
 As such, it is highly recommended that certificates be verified against the truststore for production environments.

 ## Certificate verification
-When you configure Zowe, it is necessary to decide whether or not Zowe will perform verification of certificates against its truststore.
+When you configure Zowe, it is necessary to decide whether Zowe will perform verification of certificates against its truststore.
 In the Zowe configuration YAML, the property `zowe.verifyCertificates` controls the verification behavior.
 It can be `DISABLED`, `NONSTRICT`, or `STRICT`.

 You can set this property either before or after certificate setup, but **it is recommended to set `zowe.verifyCertificates` before certificate setup** because it affects the automation that Zowe can perform during certificate setup.